JeremyBouhi/titanicDVC/README.md

 ###Connect code and data
 We describe each step of the pipeline
--f : the file name where the step will be described
+-f : the file name where the step will be described (if -f not specified the file will be named after the output file, i.e 'model.p.dvc', if there is no -o option, it will be called Dvcfile)
 -d : for the dependencies
-<cmd> : what to do

     dvc run -f main.dvc -d src/main.py -d data/train.csv python src/main.py